 Sadly, many curries are exclusive to the south but some, like massaman or gaeng som pla (an orange sour fish curry), are widely eaten.

-ISAAN THAI FOOD
+ISAN THAI FOOD

-In Sydney most good Thai restaurants will do a few Isaan dishes, which is probably the second most popular food region of the country.
+In Sydney most good Thai restaurants will do a few Isan dishes, which is probably the second most popular food region of the country.
 That’s mostly because of the severe poverty of the area and it’s resulting diaspora, but also how widely accessible these staples are.
 The core is sticky rice, som tum (papaya salad, which is often served with pickled crabs and a heavily fermented fish sauce) and marinated grilled meats like gai yang (charcoal roasted chicken with a garlicky marinade) and kor moo yang (spicy grilled pork nech).
 Outside of these, the Lao-influenced cuisine can be intimidatingly pungent, sour and spicy.
 Fermented chilli relishes are common, and a popular raw beef larb is served with bile, an intensely bitter and grassy addition.
 Incredibly, all those dishes can be found in Sydney.

 Saab Wer Thai Esan Restaurant